Akhila-1703/Weather_Calculator_Project/README.md

 The Weather Calculator Project is a Python-based application that combines two core utilities:

-A Basic Arithmetic Calculator
+1.A Basic Arithmetic Calculator

  Perform operations like addition, subtraction, multiplication, and division.

  Built using Tkinter GUI for user-friendly interaction.

  Handles errors such as division by zero and invalid inputs.

  Supports decimal and integer values.

  Stores operation history.

-Live Weather Report Sender
+2.Live Weather Report Sender

  Fetches real-time weather data using the OpenWeatherMap API.

  Sends daily weather updates via Email and/or SMS using SMTP and Twilio API.

  Designed to be configurable via a secure config.ini file.

  This project showcases an integration of GUI development, API consumption, email and SMS automation, and configuration management.

 ✅ Features Implemented